 - Avoid ‘no-reply’ sender name

-8 abandoned cart email subject lines you can use right now
+8 best abandoned cart email subject lines you can use right now

-Writing an email subject line is analogous to creating a personality, through which you can communicate and exhibit different emotions such as fear, greed, pride, love, security, curiosity, and whatnot.
+Writing an email subject line is analogous to creating a personality, through which you can communicate and exhibit different emotions such as fear, greed, pride, love, security, curiosity.

 Simple reminder subject lines

 These are short, easy to grasp headlines that aim to remind the shoppers about the event of cart abandonment.
-The purpose of this type of subject line is to merely plant a thought inside the shoppers’ mind— that he/she has recently visited the brand’s online store and left some items in the cart.
+The purpose of this abandoned cart subject line is to merely plant a thought inside the shoppers’ mind— that they have recently visited the brand’s online store and left some items in the cart.

 A reminder subject line is direct and should be somewhat similar to this: